robertvorthman/homebridge-marantz-volume/Readme.md

 # homebridge-marantz-volume
 Marantz Receiver plugin for homebridge: https://github.com/nfarina/homebridge

-This plugin allows you to control your Marantz receiver volume with Siri, with commands like "set the stereo volume to 25%".
+This plugin allows you to control your Denon or Marantz receiver volume with Siri, with commands like "set the stereo volume to 25%".
 Your receiver will appear as a light bulb in HomeKit, this is so the brightness characteristic of a light bulb can be leveraged as a way to set the receiver volume by using Siri.
 Unlike other light bulb HomeKit accessories, this plugin ignores power state commands (on/off), this is to avoid having your receiver turn off if you tell Siri to "turn off all the lights".

 This plugin controls VOLUME ONLY.
 For powering on your Marantz/Denon, see https://github.com/stfnhmplr/homebridge-denon-marantz-avr by stfnhmplr

-This plugin may also work with Denon receivers.
-Contact me if you have verified this plugin working with a Denon receiver so I can update this readme.

 ## Siri